 Chicken Feet Adobo is a Filipino dish made by boiling chicken feet in water along with sprite, pepper corn, lemongrass, bay leaves and salt and then this boiled chicken feet is sautéed in a sauce made with onion, garlic, ginger, soy sauce, oyster sauce, vinegar and salt.
 It is cooked in the same way as the popular Filipino dish chicken adobo and really scrumptious.
-Prepare to get messy and smother your lips with adobo sauce when you eat this savoury and sticky chicken feet adobo!
+Prepare to get messy and smoother your lips with adobo sauce when you eat this savoury and sticky chicken feet adobo!
 The tangy, sweet and sour mix will definitely make you want a couple more cups of rice.
-Also best served as an appetizer or paired with ice cold beer.
+Also best served as an appetizer.

 CHICKEN FEET ADOBO